stNamco/convert-issue-extension/README.md

 - add issue to project automatically.
 - sync data the issue and the tracked-in-issue.
   - milesotne
+  - requirements
+    - you need to add text type field `tracked in issue title` to project.
 - update project card field, if you write the title based on specified style.
   - `($field-name:$field-value)example..`
+  - requirements
+    - you need to add field `$field-name` to project.
+    ※ supported type are number and text currently.
 - update issue labels, if you write the title based on specified style.
   - `[label]example..`